 In the PE console, configure the

 puppet_enterprise::profile::puppetdbclass to use the new

-b.
-On the Classes tab, find the

 c.
+Click the Classes tab, and find the

+d.
 From the Parameter drop-down list, select

-d.
+e.
 In the Value field, enter

 Add the hostname of the load balancer to the PE Infrastructure class.

 a.
-Click Classification, and select the PE Infrastructure group.
+Navigate to the PE Infrastructure group.

 b.
-On the Classes tab, find the
+Click the Classes tab, and find the

 c.
 For the